tposney/midi-qol/README.md

  * createMessage: default false

  In addition you can specify (in options)
-  * checkGMStatus: boolen, If true non-gm clients will hand the roll to a gm client.
+  * checkGMStatus: boolean, If true non-gm clients will hand the roll to a gm client.
   * targetUuids, if present the roll will target the passed list of token uuids (token.document.uuid) rather than the users (or GMS) current targets.
   * Additional workflow processing options to completeItemRoll(item, options: {...., workflowOptions}).
   You can set:
-  - lateTargeting: boolen to force enable/disable late targting for the items wokrflow
+  - lateTargeting: boolean to force enable/disable late targeting for the items workflow
   - autoRollAttack: boolean force enable/disable auto rolling of the attack,
   - autoFastAttack: boolean force enable/disable fast forwarding of the attack
   - autoRollDamage: string (always, onHit, none)